oscarneuman/free-genai-bootcamp-2025/sentence-constructor-spanish/perplexity-ai/readme.md

 I also tried to ask if model could provide the picture that would best describe the sentence provided but it did not show one - which was expected.

+Additionally I tried to include 60 second timer and was presented with something like this when using R1 model:

+Attempts left: 3
+Time remaining: 60 seconds
+Current points: 0

+The model did not enforce 60 second timing.

 ### Additional useful links

 https://www.perplexity.ai/hub/faq/prompting-tips-and-examples-on-perplexity